RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Troubleshooting.md

 This section is to clarify the typical problems and some common doubts as well.
 Here you can find answers for them.
-Remember that you can join to our Discord channel clicking on the [Public Invitation link](https://discord.gg/sQ9dgt9).
+Remember that you can join to our Discord channel clicking on the [Public Invitation link](https://discord.gg/sQ9dgt9) where you can find more help.

 ____